Wisconsin Rural Physician Residency Assistance Program (WRPRAP)

 Applicants should begin the process by contacting WRPRAP program staff to discuss the potential project.

 Applicants then send a letter of intent to firstname.lastname@example.org to briefly outline the intended project, budget requirements, and expected outcomes.
+Letters of intent must be submitted at least a month prior to the application deadline.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.